Shikaga/PitchBlackAnalysis/index.md

 I never did really understand what Jack meant in this scene.
 The best I can guess is that she meant that she would thank God for Riddick, but if anyone has a better idea I would love to hear it.

 This brings up the character of Jack.
 A young girl travelling alone, masquerading as a boy, she has apparently run away and is wandering through the galaxy.

-Jack falls for Riddick's mystique almost immediately, quickly fashioning replicas of Riddick's trademark goggles, and running around the ship terrorising the rest of the crew, in the way on children can, until one passenger finally quips, `"Did you run away from your parents or did they run away from you?"`
+Jack falls for Riddick's mystique almost immediately, quickly fashioning replicas of Riddick's trademark goggles, and running around the ship terrorising the rest of the crew, in the way only children can, until one passenger finally quips, `"Did you run away from your parents or did they run away from you?"`

 Jack is very believable and never annoying as young characters in these movies so often are.